Application Data Collection Functions

 Configure Data Collection

 Use the AppDataCollectionAdd*Signal() functions to configure the items for which data should be collected.
 When you add an item to data collection, you can use the AppDataCollectionSnapshot() function to collect data.
 You can start and stop data collection from any task after it is configured.
 Use the AppDataCollectionReset() function to remove all the configured items from data collection.
+Before you use these functions, you can use their related AppDataCollection*IsRegistered() functions to see if they are registered with an Automation1 Studio, Automation1 MachineApps, or a custom .NET application.

 Configure Axis Signals